 There are some life skills I’ve picked up that have pretty much made the adult me.

 The ability to apologize.
 You wouldn’t believe how far that takes you with people.

 The ability to laugh at oneself.
 Which, naturally, makes me a one-man comedy.

 The ability to say no to purchases I don’t need.
 No TV/Netflix, used cars…it adds up over the years.

 But probably the most valuable life skill is the ability to articulate the hidden lies I’m believing.

 I submit that we have two kinds of beliefs: head beliefs and heart beliefs.
 Head beliefs are the ones we’re aware of, the ones we’ve explicitly processed and given mental consent to, like the existence of gravity, or the depth of God’s love.
 It’s easier to articulate those beliefs, though we don’t necessarily act according to them.

 On the other hand, heart beliefs exist without words, as something closer to instincts, triggered often by challenges or difficult choices.
 Typically, they’re very hard to put words to, because they race through your mind in the blink of an eye in those moments.
 We can live for years without spotting them.

 An innocent example is procrastination.

 When we put off a task, something deep in our hearts has probably said, “This isn’t a big deal to me right now.”
 Otherwise, we’d do it.
-Again, that belief rarely slow-march through the mind for full-on processing.
+Again, that belief rarely slow-marches through the mind for full-on processing.
 It flashes through, more an instinct than a statement.
-(Ever wondered why “mind-readers” in the movies “hear” others’ thoughts in complete sentences?
+(You know how “mind-readers” in the movies “hear” others’ thoughts in complete sentences?
 That’s not how thoughts work.)

 Another example is outbursts.

-If you haul off and yell at someone after a hard day, is it because of some deep impulse that, if you’d have had time to catch, examine, and put words to it, would go something like, “I’ve had a bear of a day; I’ve earned the right to let loose on this moron”?
+If you haul off and yell at someone after a hard day, it’s often because of some deep impulse that, if you’d have had time to catch, examine, and put words to it, would go something like, “I’ve had a bear of a day; I’ve earned the right to let loose on this moron”?